 Evaluation fees are tied to structured challenges that test traders' skills and discipline.
 Most firms design these evaluations as multi-phase challenges, requiring traders to meet specific profit targets while adhering to strict drawdown limits.
 The fee amount usually correlates with the size of the simulated trading account – larger account sizes come with higher fees.

 These challenges often include additional rules like time limits, minimum trading days, and consistency requirements, all aimed at assessing a trader's performance under pressure.
-While these rules help identify skilled traders, they also ensure a steady flow of revenue for the firm.
+While these rules can help identify skilled traders, they also ensure a steady flow of repeat participation for the firm.

 Why Most Traders Fail Challenges

 The challenge framework is intentionally rigorous, leading to a high failure rate among participants.
-This isn't accidental; the strict criteria are designed to filter out traders who can't consistently turn a profit.
+This isn't accidental; the strict criteria are designed to filter out traders who can't consistently perform under the firm’s rules.
 Many traders struggle under the psychological strain, either becoming too cautious or overly aggressive.
-Add in factors like market volatility or unfamiliarity with the rules, and it's easy to see why so many fail to meet the requirements.
+Add in factors like market volatility, slippage on certain products, or unfamiliarity with the rules, and it's easy to see why so many fail to meet the requirements.

 For firms, this high failure rate is a key part of the revenue model.
 Traders who don't succeed often try again, paying additional fees with each attempt.
-These repeated efforts generate far more income for the firm than the payouts made to the small percentage of traders who eventually pass.
-The result?
-A model that sustains profitability while keeping risk tightly managed.
+These repeated efforts can generate far more income than the payouts made to the smaller percentage of traders who eventually pass.
+The result is a structure that can remain profitable even when trader success rates are low.

 Subscription Revenue

-Once traders pass their evaluation and secure a funded account, proprietary trading firms generate steady income through monthly subscription fees.
-These fees grant traders access to essential tools like trading platforms, customer support, and market data.
+Once traders pass their evaluation and secure a funded account, proprietary trading firms can generate steady income through monthly subscription fees.
+These fees typically grant traders access to essentials like trading platforms, customer support, and market data.
 This predictable income stream plays a key role in sustaining the prop firm business model.

-Another major expense offset by subscription fees is real-time market data, which can cost around $130 per exchange each month [2].
+Another major expense offset by subscription fees is real-time market data, which can be billed per exchange and per user, depending on licensing and product type [2].
 Additionally, trading platforms like NinjaTrader charge fees based on the level of features and data provided.
 These recurring charges help cover such costs, allowing firms to operate with a low-risk, high-revenue approach.

-For a consolidated overview of platform and data fee structures, see CME Group’s Market Data Fee List (Jan 2025).
+For a consolidated overview of exchange data licensing fees, see CME Group’s Market Data Fee List (Jan 2025).

 However, for traders, these ongoing fees can add up over time, increasing the overall cost of trading.
 Even for those with consistent performance, these expenses can gradually chip away at their profitability [1].